data-creative/tonebase-api/DOCS.md

-name | String | The organization's name. description | Text | A description of the organization. url | String | The organization's website. metadata | Object | An unstructured place to store other information about the organization.
+name | String | The organization's name. description | Text | A description of the organization. url | String | The organization's website.

 Endpoints: